jucardwell/geog215/other_pages/assignment3.md

 ### Create a new R Markdown document

-1. Save your .RMD file using the following naming convention:
+1. Save your .Rmd file using the following naming convention:

 -   **Lastname**\_GEOG215\_Assg**3**.Rmd
 -   For example, Julia’s file would be: **Cardwell\_GEOG215\_Assg3.Rmd**